kercre123/wire-prod-pod/README.md

 Only do one of the following sets of instructions.

+After you have followed one of the installation instructions, continue on to "Finish setting up the bot".

 #### Option one: Raspberry Pi 4

 1. Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/), insert a micro-SD card into your computer/into a reader